 Early History of the Dardeen family

 This web page shows only a small excerpt of our Dardeen research.
-Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Dardeen History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Dardeen History in all our PDF Extended History products and printed products wherever possible.

 Dardeen Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Dardeen has been recorded under many different variations, including Ardern, Arden, Arderne, Adron, Harden, Ardin and many more.

 Early Notables of the Dardeen family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

-Edward Arden (1542?-1583)...
-Another 80 words (6 lines of text) are included under the topic Early Dardeen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) are included under the topic Early Dardeen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dardeen family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Dardeen or a variant listed above: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.